sleevi/cabforum-docs/docs/BR.md

 ## 7.3 OCSP profile

 1. All OCSP responses MUST conform with RFC6960 and be the profile specified in RFC5019.
-2. Responses MUST be pre-produced as specified in RFC5019.
-3. Responses MUST have the same value for the producedAt and thisUpdate times.
+2. Responses MUST have the same value for the producedAt and thisUpdate times.
-4. The difference in time between the thisUpdate and nextUpdate fields MUST be greater than or equal to 8 hours and MUST NOT be greater than or equal to 192 hours (7 days).
+3. Except for responses indicating a Revoked status, the difference in time between the thisUpdate and nextUpdate fields MUST be greater than or equal to 8 hours and MUST NOT be greater than or equal to 192 hours (7 days).
-5. For OCSP responses directly signed by the issuing CA, the response MUST NOT include any certificates within the BasicOCSPResponse's certs field.
+4. For OCSP responses directly signed by the issuing CA, the response MUST NOT include any certificates within the BasicOCSPResponse's certs field.
-6. For OCSP responses signed by a Delegated OCSP Responder Certificate, the response MUST only include the Delegated OCSP Responder Certificate within the BasicOCSPResponse's certs field and MUST NOT include any additional certificates.
+5. For OCSP responses signed by a Delegated OCSP Responder Certificate, the response MUST only include the Delegated OCSP Responder Certificate within the BasicOCSPResponse's certs field and MUST NOT include any additional certificates.

 ### 7.3.1 Version number(s)